FusionAuth/fusionauth-jwt/README.md

 String encodedJWT = JWT.getEncoder().encode(jwt, signer);
 ```

 A higher strength hash can be used by changing the signer.
-The decoding step is not affected.
+The encoding and decoding steps is not affected.
 ```java
 Signer signer = RSASigner.newRSA512Signer(new String(Files.readAllBytes(Paths.get("private_key.pem"))));
 ```